netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ---

 > ⚠️ This new version of charts is currently **only** available on Netdata Cloud.
 We didn't want to keep this valuable
-> feature from you, so while we get this into your hands, collect feedback and iterate over it, we'll soon get this
-> available also on the Netdata Agent dashboard.
+> feature from you, sso after we get this into your hands on the cloud, we will collect and implement your feedback to make sure we are providing the best possible version of the feature on the Netdata Agent dashboard as quickly as possible.

 Netdata excels in collecting, storing, and organizing metrics in out-of-the-box dashboards.
-To transform all this data into an effective visualization tool, that helps you make sense out of all the available metrics we're introducing a new and improved version of Netdata charts.
+To transform all this data into a visualization tool effective in making sense out of all the available metrics, we introduce a new version of Netdata charts.
 These will provide a lot of useful information and we invite you to further explore your data.

 Built on top of charts, that update every second with new metrics, we aimed to bring the following to you:
 * Enjoy the high resolution and granularity of metrics collected by Netdata
-* Explore visualization with more options such as Line, Stacked and Area types (other types like bar, pie, gauges are to be added shortly)
+* Explore visualization with more options such as _line_, _stacked_ and _area_ types (other types like _bar_, _pie_ and _gauges_ are to be added shortly)
 * Examine all the metrics where your cursor is with a tooltip
 * Use intuitive tooling and shortcuts to pan, zoom or highlight your charts
 * On highlight, ease access to [Metric Correlations](/docs/cloud/insights/metric-correlations) so you can see which other metrics have similar patterns